ecmwf/ecflow/releng/imachination/k8s/README.md

 | 443 | `revproxy` | HTTPS, with a self-signed certificate; `/v1/ecflow` is gated by `auth-o-tron` |

 Unlike the Compose stack, nothing listens on the host on ports 80, 8080 or 8888: the authentication service and the ecFlow server are reachable only from within the cluster, so the authenticated path is the only way in.
+Within the cluster, NetworkPolicies admit only the reverse proxy to the ecFlow server (`k8s/ecflow/networkpolicy.yaml`), which trusts the identity that an unauthenticated request claims, and to `auth-o-tron` (`k8s/authotron/networkpolicy.yaml`), which would otherwise let credentials be tried from any Pod; the network plugin of kind enforces them.

 ## Users and credentials